tildetown/nicethings/README.md

 # nicethings
-A poorly written python script that is to be used in shared unix servers to cheer people up
+A poorly written python script that is to be used on shared unix servers to cheer people up

 ### Note:
 I've modified the file paths in this script so it will work on [tilde.town](https://tilde.town).
 You can adjust it accordingly